In 1996, I moved to Auckland to work for an audio-visual company. I was 22 and my starting salary was about $45,000NZD.

-And since he announced his retirement mid-season, much has been written about Kobe and his place in the league, including this fantastic piece from former team-mates.
+And since he announced his retirement mid-season, much has been written about Kobe and his place in the league, including this piece from former team-mates.

-So watching his final game today was fun, a real throwback, to not quite Showtime - but to a time when a 22 year old single me watched a young upstart with an afro channel MJ, running the court with a colossus nicknamed Big Aristotle, while a guru-like Coach and his assistant Tex, started to build the West Coast Triangle.
+So watching his final game today was fun, a real throwback, to not quite Showtime - but to a time when a 22 year old me watched a young upstart with an afro channel MJ, running the court with a colossus nicknamed Big Aristotle, while a guru-like Coach and his assistant Tex, started to build the West Coast Triangle.

 It wasn't perfect - but it was all Kobe

 Watching him roll back the years to finish with 60, the highest single score in the NBA this year - to see the step-backs, the fadeaway, the speed on the baseline...